A guide on how to raise them up for clearances or lower them down for pulling. Very simple to do. How To Adjust Your Torsion Bars (T-Bars)

 Now spray some penetrating lube on them to loosen them up. bars 003.jpg

 5. Adjusting Them.
 Now its time to adjust them, you are either taking them up or

 dropping them down.
 If you think you will be doing this a few times in the future

 it is a good idea to just remove them and put plenty of anti-seize on them.

-a.
-Raising.
 To raise the front end of your truck, refer back to your original

 measurements, the first thing you want to do is get your truck level from

 side to side.
 So if your driver side measured 34.5” and the passenger side